 How to get there:

 Arriving in Monaco is easy.
-The nearest airport is the Nice Côte-d'Azur International, well connected by nearly all of Europe's main cities.
-Monaco-Monte Carlo station also has a good connection to all major stations.
+The nearest airport is Nice Côte d'Azur International, which is well connected to nearly all of Europe's major cities.
+Monaco's Monte Carlo station also offers excellent connections to major train stations across the region.

 Visa: